BetterAngelsLA/monorepo/docs/frontend_readme.md

 The betterangels_frontend is built in [React Native](https://reactnative.dev/).
 It uses [Expo](https://docs.expo.dev/) to build and run the application across devices.

-If you are a volunteer be sure to also read the [Volunteer Contributors](#volunteer-contributors)
+If you are a volunteer be sure to also read the [Volunteer Contributors](#volunteer-contributors) section